microsoft/azure-pipelines-agent/README.md

 ## Overview

-The cross platform build and release agent for Azure Pipelines and Team Foundation Server 2015 and beyond.
+The cross-platform build and release agent for Azure Pipelines and Team Foundation Server 2015 and beyond.
 This replaced the deprecated closed source windows build agent and the previous [cross-platform agent](https://github.com/Microsoft/vso-agent).

 Supported on Windows, macOS, and several Linux flavors.